kacpak/justwatch-for-filmweb-extension/README.md

   ![Instruction 2](./.github/installation/instruction02.jpg)
 - Drag the downloaded .zip file directly onto the "Extensions" page
   ![Instruction 3](./.github/installation/instruction03.jpg)
 - Done!
-You should now see that the extensions was installed
+You should now see that the extension was installed
   ![Instruction 4](./.github/installation/instruction04.jpg)